ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 Dissection, aneurysm formation

-- the carotid arteries and ascending aorta are most commonly affected
+- dissections primarily affect the carotid arteries and ascending aorta

 Carotid-cavernous fistula

-- carotid-cavernous fistula (CCF) usually occurs spontaneously or after minor trauma (Jindal, 2005)
+- carotid-cavernous fistula (CCF) typically occurs spontaneously or following head trauma (Jindal, 2005)

-- most CCFs are direct (due to rupture of the ICA into the cavernous sinus)
+- most CCFs are direct and result from the rupture of the ICA into the cavernous sinus

-- CCF can be visualized by noninvasive vascular imaging (MRA, CTA)
+- CCF can be visualized by noninvasive vascular imaging, such as magnetic resonance angiography (MRA) and computed tomography angiography (CTA)

 Diagnostic evaluation